GSA/digitalgov.gov/content/posts/2016-06-10-collaboration-and-innovation-beyond-government-borders.md

 “There is a tremendous goodwill to serve veterans,” Ippolito said.
 “We need to do a better job matching employees with innovators [outside the government] and others willing to volunteer with veterans.”

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-99-DG-Open-Opps-Opportunities-logo.jpg" alt="Logo for Digital Gov's Open Opportunities program." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-99-DG-Open-Opps-Opportunities-logo.jpg" alt="Logo for Digital Gov's Open Opportunities program." >}}

 As the Network team looked to expand their innovation initiatives, they found the [Open Opportunities](https://openopps.WHATEVER/) platform.
 Open Opportunities helps agencies tap into expertise in all corners of the federal government while also providing professional development opportunities.
 Agencies post tasks and projects that are picked up by federal employees.